-Rob Jones on realising a dream at Liverpool & the pain of early retirement
+Rob Jones on Liverpool, injuries & the pain of early retirement

 As the owner of 12 children’s nurseries, Rob Jones is happy, content and can look back on his time with Liverpool and the rest of his football career with pride.
 Injuries and early retirement, however, meant it took a long time to get there.

 Injuries can play a defining role in a footballer’s career in different ways.
 For Jones, they would prove pivotal.

 At first, he benefited from the misfortune of others, as a lack of defensive options at Liverpool resulted in a dream move to his boyhood club shortly before his 20th birthday.
 But just over seven years later he succumbed to patellar tendonitis and had to retire.

 Having broken into the Crewe Alexandra first team at the age of 16, Jones was able to learn his trade in the rough and tumble of the lower leagues, becoming an accomplished full-back noted for his pace and defensive diligence.